-Taraxa Consensus (4/5): Fair and Efficient Proposals
+Taraxa Consensus (4/5): Fair & Efficient Proposals with VRF + VDF

 In the previous article we explored the ordering challenge.
 In this article, we will explore how Taraxa achieves fair and efficient block proposals without the use of Proof of Work (PoW).